 You asked and we’re answering!
-This is our FIRST in a new series called “Swap This for That” where we take reader questions from the blog and social media on tough-to-find clean swaps—and answer them right here!
+This series (“Swap This for That”) is where we take reader questions from the blog and social media on tough-to-find clean swaps—and answer them right here!

 Identifying Natural Occlusives